epam/edp-install/helmfiles/README.md

 # Install via Helmfile

-This article provides the instruction on how to deploy EDP and components in Kubernetes using [Helmfile](https://github.com/helmfile/helmfile) that is intended for deploying Helm charts.
+This article provides the instruction on how to deploy KRCI and components in Kubernetes using [Helmfile](https://github.com/helmfile/helmfile) that is intended for deploying Helm charts.
 Helmfile templates are available in [GitHub repository](https://github.com/epam/edp-install/tree/master/helmfiles).

 ## Prerequisites